David Allen Stephens - Mississippi's Best Community Newspaper

 David was preceded in death by his parents, Monroe T. Stephens and Jo Annie Sapp Stephens, brother, M. C. Stephens, sister, Onie Lea Smith and his daughter, Ramona Stephens Wells.

-Visitation will be held on Sunday, July 24, 2022, at the Pentecostals of the Miss-Lou, Ferriday, LA from 5 p.m. to 7 p.m, and the funeral will be held at 2 p.m. on Monday, July 25, 2022, with visitation one hour before the service at 1 p.m.
+Visitation was held on Sunday, July 24, 2022, at the Pentecostals of the Miss-Lou, Ferriday, LA from 5 until 7 p.m., and the funeral was held at 2 p.m. on Monday, July 25, 2022, with visitation one hour before the service at 1 p.m.

-Burial will follow immediately after the service at Greenlawn Cemetery in Natchez, MS. All services will be under the direction of Laird Funeral Home.
+Burial followed immediately after the service at Greenlawn Cemetery in Natchez, MS. All services will be under the direction of Laird Funeral Home.

 The services will be officiated by Rev. Gary Howington and Rev. Jeremy Howington.